DreamZero vs. π0.5: head-to-head evaluation on DROID in Isaac Sim.

 Category 2: Advanced Semantics

-These tasks test whether the models can ground abstract semantic descriptions such as relative size, color, and spatial landmarks, along with underspecified motor constraints, into correct actions.
-Unlike canonical pick-and-place, these tasks require reasoning about object properties or following constraints that may not be explicitly named in training.
+These tasks test whether the models can ground abstract semantic descriptions such as relative size, color, and spatial landmarks into correct actions.
+Unlike canonical pick-and-place examples, these tasks require reasoning about object properties or following constraints that might be outside of the original training distribution.

 Task 5: “Push the cube to the left with the outside of the gripper”